 I’m always on the look out for ways to incorporate quinoa and other grains into my lunches, so it’s pretty brainless to just make a traditional pasta sauce and toss it on a grain instead.
 I like to make a big batch of quinoa at the beginning of the week and store it for a few days.
 If you don’t have a few cups of cooked quinoa around then see directions below* and start your quinoa before starting your sauce.

-2 to 3 cups cooked quinoa
+- 2 to 3 cups cooked quinoa

 For the sauce:

-1 tablespoon olive oil
+- 1 tablespoon olive oil

-3 cloves garlic, chopped
+- 3 cloves garlic chopped

-1 teaspoon thyme
+- 1 teaspoon thyme

-1 teaspoon crushed red pepper flakes
+- 1 teaspoon crushed red pepper flakes

-generous pinch each tarragon and marjoram
+- Generous pinch each tarragon and marjoram

-1/4 cup white wine
+- 1/4 cup white wine

-1/2 cup kalamata olives, roughly chopped (sliced in half is great)
+- 1/2 cup kalamata olives roughly chopped (sliced in half is great)

-1/2 cup capers
+- 1/2 cup capers

-20 ounce can crushed tomatoes
+- 20 oz can crushed tomatoes

-fresh black pepper
+- Fresh black pepper

-Preheat a sauce pot over medium heat.
+- Preheat a sauce pot over medium heat.
 Add the oil and garlic and stir for about a minute, being careful not to burn the garlic.
 Add herbs, spices and wine; cook for about a minute.

-Add olives, capers and tomatoes.
+- Add olives, capers and tomatoes.
 Cook for about 15 minutes.
 You can serve either by scooping quinoa into individual bowls and pouring the sauce over it, but my way is to just mix everything into a bowl together and reserve a little sauce to pour over my serving, because I like it extra whore-y.
 There is no rosemary in the recipe, but my food porn was looking a little naked so I garnished it with some.

-*Mix one cup dry quinoa with 2 cups water, bring to a boil then lower heat and cook uncovered for about 15 minutes, stirring occasionally, until grain is tender and water has been absorbed.
+- Mix one cup dry quinoa with 2 cups water, bring to a boil then lower heat and cook uncovered for about 15 minutes, stirring occasionally, until grain is tender and water has been absorbed.

 This was delicious.
 It has a kick (I’m new to quinoa and puttanesca).
 I was looking for a quinoa recipe that didn’t serve it as a side dish and this was it.
 You’ve gotta love olives though!
 And tomatoes.
 (Thankfully I love both).